zKillboard/zKillboard/README.md

 # WARNING WARNING
 This is the latest verison of zKillboard.com, which prefers NoSQL over MySQL.
 If you do not have experience with installing and maintaining a NoSQL database, specifically TokuMX v2.4, we do not recommend you try this at home unless you truly enjoy a challenge!
 There are some aspects of zKillboard.com that still utilize MySQL, but that is only because they haven't been integrated into NoSQL yet.

+## History and previous versions
+zKillboard.com came as the brainchild of Squizz Caphinator who wanted to improve upon [http://wiki.eve-id.net/EDK](Eve-Dev Killboard).
+Squizz decided to write a new killboard completely from scratch and began the zKillboard project.
+Karbowiak of eve-kill.net eventually joined into the project, contributed much code,, [created a repository on Github](https://github.com/EVE-KILL/zKillboard), and announced zkillboard as the new Beta killboard for eve-kill.net. zKillboard matured and gained a fanbase, and of course, haters.
+As time went on Squizz and Karbowiak had some differences and Squizz forked his code into [this repository](https://github.com/3zLabs/zKillboard) and made this new repository the primary code base for zkillboard.com.
+After about a year Squizz then began dabbling in NoSQL, as it seemed the perfect database for the type of data consumed by zKillboard.
+Two months of heavy coding and extreme database changes, the repository [zKillboard/zKillboard](https://github.com/zKillboard/zKillboard) was created to make the code public to the masses with the various NoSQL changes.

+Fun fact: zKillboard.com was originally called killwhore.com until it was discovered that the Eve Online forums censored the word whore.

 # WARNING
 This is BETA, which means it is a work in progress.
 It lacks complete documentation and is currently not meant for use in production.